paulbovbel/ros2_tracing/tracetools/QUALITY_DECLARATION.md

 ## Documentation [3]

-`tracetools` follows the recommended guidelines for ROS Core packages in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#documentation).
+`tracetools` does not currently follow all the recommended guidelines for ROS Core packages in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#documentation).

 ### Feature Documentation [3.i]

-`tracetools` has a [feature list](TODO) and each item in the list links to the corresponding feature documentation.
-There is [documentation](../doc/design_ros_2.md) for all of the features, and new features require documentation before being added.
+`tracetools` has [documentation](../doc/design_ros_2.md) for all of its features, and new features require documentation before being added.

-**TODO** add feature list and documentation
+It does not currently have a features list with links to the corresponding feature documentation.

 ### Public API Documentation [3.ii]

-`tracetools` has embedded API documentation for all of its public API, and new additions to the public API require documentation before being added.
+`tracetools` does not currently have documentation for its public API.

-**TODO** document API

 ### License [3.iii]